OBSERVABILITY PLATFORM

 Convert inline notification policies

 If you specify owned notification policies in your buckets, you must create dedicated notification policy resources, associate them to your buckets by identifier instead of as owned data, and assign a team and name to the notification policy.
-This re-creates those policies as independent resources, which Chronosphere requires before you can associate them with collections.
+This re-creates those policies as independent resources, which Observability Platform requires before you can associate them with collections.

 To convert owned notification policies to be explicitly defined: